The Case of the Sneaky Contractor

 The Contract from Egypt

 Then came Sinai.
 A mountain of detail.
-God gave Moses the Torah, including a comprehensive guide to Divine service—the offerings, altars, and priestly robes, everything down to the smallest detail.
-The Israelites went from a general call to a highly detailed blueprint.
+God gave Moses the Torah, including a comprehensive guide to Divine service—the offerings, altars, and priestly robes, everything down to the smallest stitch.
+The Jewish people went from a general call to a highly detailed blueprint.

 And that is precisely what Jeremiah told the people: “I did not speak with your forefathers nor did I command them on the day I brought them out of the land of Egypt concerning burnt offerings and sacrifices.
 But this is what I commanded them: Obey Me, so that I am your God and you are My people.”